Understand Why We Give Feedback

 Technology has made giving and receiving feedback faster and more intuitive than ever.
 And it can be as easy as tapping a star on an app and getting on with your day.

-We may not have a cool app just yet to provide Uber-style ratings, but think about what life at work could be like if you and your co-workers were committed to providing each other open, ongoing, just-in-time feedback?
+Imagine what life at work could be like if you and your co-workers were committed to providing each other open, ongoing, just-in-time feedback?

 How much better could we all get if we made a commitment to providing each other feedback to help us learn and grow?
 How much better could we all be if we were open to receiving feedback from each other?